Robin2389/Spell-Checker/README.md

 # Spell-Checker
-This is a python written program to practice the development of a Trie system to create a spellchecker function.
+This is a python and C++ written program to practice the development of a Trie system to create a spellchecker function.